Sharp Page transitions in generic Hamiltonian dynamics: Introduction

-We characterize entanglement dynamics through the low-energy part of the entanglement spectrum.
-Recall that one can generally write a density matrix $\rho_A \equiv \exp(-H_A)$, where $H_A$ is called the entanglement Hamiltonian and its spectrum is called the ``entanglement spectrum.''
-The low-energy part of the entanglement spectrum corresponds to the large-weight eigenvalues of $\rho_A$.
-In general, $H_A$ need not be local, but it is known to be local for gapped ground states of local Hamiltonians~\cite{PhysRevLett.101.010504}.
-For highly excited eigenstates of chaotic Hamiltonians, the eigenstate thermalization hypothesis implies that the subsystem density matrix satisfies $\rho_A \propto \exp(-\beta H)$, leading to $H_A = \beta H$~\cite{RevModPhys.83.863, PhysRevX.8.021026, zhu2020entanglement}.
-We numerically extract $H_A(t)$ for the time-evolving state and find that it obeys a form of local thermalization: namely, $H_A(t) \approx \sum_x \beta(x,t) h_x$, where $\beta(x,t)$ is a local effective temperature that evolves according to hydrodynamics.
+\red{To further explore this thermodynamic interpretation,} we numerically extract $H_A(t)$ for the time-evolving state and find that it obeys a form of local thermalization: namely, $H_A(t) \approx \sum_x \beta(x,t) h_x$, where $\beta(x,t)$ is a local effective temperature that evolves according to hydrodynamics.
 This provides a simple interpretation of the Page transition: it corresponds to a sign change in the entanglement Hamiltonian, where the parameters $\beta(x,t)$ pass through zero.
 Since the ground states of $H$ and $-H$ are macroscopically distinct, the Page transition is generally a first-order transition in the entanglement spectrum.
 Our numerical results support this picture: the minimum gap of $H_A$ closes roughly exponentially with system size, through an isolated level crossing between macroscopically distinct states.
 In addition to the Page transition, we find various well-defined crossovers in the entanglement dynamics, which correspond to the development of zeros in the ``temperature profile'' $\beta(x,t)$.
-We argue, and have verified, that these features are not model-specific: they occur for generic high-energy initial states coupled to generic cold baths.
+We argue, and have verified, that these features are not model specific: they occur for generic high-energy initial states coupled to generic cold baths.
 Thus, our results suggest that the evolution of system-environment entanglement in open quantum systems can undergo singular changes that remain invisible in the dynamics of local observables.